The Product Roadmap vs. the Project Roadmap

-The biggest difference between product roadmaps and project roadmaps is the overall purpose of each roadmap and how that relates to organizational goals.
+The overall purpose The biggest difference between product roadmaps and project roadmaps is the overall purpose of each roadmap and how that relates to organizational goals.

 A product roadmap is used to communicate the product’s strategic path to achieve business goals.
 Product roadmaps can be used by product teams at diverse organizations.
 Software companies and toy companies both produce products.
 So, product teams within both companies can use product roadmaps to plan their work.
 The core similarity between product roadmaps is that they are typically used for products and services that are sold to customers.

 A project roadmap is more tactical in nature and used chiefly to communicate the tasks needed to complete the project.
 “Project” in this case can refer to anything.
 Project roadmaps can be used to implement a new recruiting service or deploy an email server.
 The core similarity between project roadmaps is that they are often used to plan internal efforts.

 Components Another area where these two types of roadmaps often differ is in their components.
 Product managers have different goals than project managers.
 So it is natural that a product roadmap will contain different content than a project roadmap.

 Product roadmaps often include the following types of components:

 Key releases and features that deliver on the goals

 Project roadmaps often include these types of components: